Just as the title may indicate, its just bits and pieces I may randomly put down...

 This frog cake was made with a single cake mix.
 I used a 9in circle cake pan, and an 8in square and 2 cupcakes without liners.

-I left the circle cake rounded without leveling it and used toothpicks to attach the cupcake eyes and L shaped legs.
+I cut 2 L shapes out of the square for legs and curved the tops and feet of them.
+I left the circle cake rounded without leveling it and used toothpicks to attach the cupcake eyes and L shaped legs. |

 Frosting for the frog cake was homemade buttercream.
 I frosted the eyes white smooth and added smooth blue.
 Then with a lighter shade of green, randomly added spots with a star tip.
 Then I filled in the rest with a darker green all the way down the sides, added a black line for a mouth and also cut a strip of fruit roll-ups for the tongue.
 I made extra cupcakes that looked like lily pads and with the black icing added little flies.